kubevela/catalog/addons/example/readme.md

 - definitions/: contains the X-Definition yaml/cue files.
 - template/:
   - `parameter.cue` to expose parameters.
 It will be converted to JSON schema and rendered in UI forms.
-  - YAML files not using any parameters and to be applied directly.
+  - All other files will be rendered as KubeVela Components.
+It can be one of the two types:
+    - YAML file that contains only one resource.
+      The resource name will be the component name.
-  - CUE template files that can read `parameter.XXX` in `parameter.cue`.
+    - CUE template file that can read user input as `parameter.XXX` as defined `parameter.cue`.
       Basically the CUE template file will be combined with `parameter.cue` to render a resource.
       Note that the first level key will be used as the Component name.